BBC Micro:Bit Programming for Educators

-There are a selection of different lesson plans available on the BBC Micro:Bit website.
+There are a selection of different lesson plans available on the Micro:Bit website.

-For teachers in Wales, the Raspberry Pi Foundation's Coding Club, has made additional lesson plans using BBC Micro:Bits available on https://hwb.gov.wales.
+For teachers in Wales, there are additional lesson plans for using Micro:Bits available on Hwb.

-We have several resources that we use for our own workshops and the Aber Robotics Club.
-The links are provided below.
+We have several resources that we use for our own workshops and the Aber Robotics Club which we have made available below.

 Introduction to Micro:Bit (.docx)